Museum of Contemporary Art of Barcelona

-The Museum’s permanent collection displays only 20th century works and onwards, in harmony with the Museum’s mission of transmitting contemporary art through a series of exhibitions, conferences and audiovisual activities.
+Its permanent collection displays only 20th century works and onwards, in harmony with the museum's mission of transmitting contemporary art through a series of exhibitions and audiovisual activities.

 Monday, Wednesday, Thursday and Friday: from 11:00 to 19:30 hours

 Tuesdays (non holiday): closed

 Sunday and holidays: from 10:00 to 15:00 hours